-A interesting side note that hadn’t been revealed until Game 5 of this year’s NBA Finals was a conversation between Kendrick Perkins and his head coach Doc Rivers after the ACL tear.
+Later, a conversation between Kendrick Perkins and his head coach Doc Rivers said everything you need to know about Rivers and how he feels about his players.
 Kendrick’s knee felt okay.
 He could run and even jump.
 His pain was minimal and he pleaded his case with Rivers.
 Let me wear a sleeve and I can go, even in limited minutes.
 Without pause, Doc went Ariana Grande.
 Thank you.
 Next.
 You will not be playing.
 I want to win Game 7 against the Lakers but I care about your career.
 I care about you.
 So.
 No. You are not playing.

 It was a costly Kendrick Perkins absence.
 The Celtics led by 14 points in the 4th quarter and lost.
 To add insult to injury, Kobe Bryant was a pathetic 6-24 on a hobbled knee himself but he had more rebounds than any other Celtic, rebounds that wouldn’t have been there if Perkins had played.
 Bryant cemented his legacy with a win and 5 titles.
 The Celtic Big Three only had one ring, and then, blink.
 It was over.
 The Big Three dissolved.

-He was never able to get the Lob City bunch to a conference final.
-That Houston Rockets debacle pretty much ended their reign.
-They were never able to overcome their paralysis.
+It’s on his coaching watch that he was never able to get the Lob City bunch to a conference final.
 Lob City was a tough locker room but Jordan’s Bulls was a tough locker room too.
 They found a way to prevail.
-But Doc, in perpetual battles with a headstrong Chris Paul, just couldn’t find a way.
+Doc, in perpetual battles with a headstrong Chris Paul, just couldn’t find a way.
 Everyone had to fall on their sword.

-If basketball is algebra, then the insertion of Kawhi Leonard and Paul George into a 48 win Clippers team translates into 68 wins.
+If basketball is algebra, then the insertion of Kawhi Leonard and Paul George into a 48 win Clippers team should have translated into 68 wins.
 2x+y= 68.
 But basketball isn’t algebra.
 It’s a combination of integral calculus, analytical chemistry, and luck.
 Inserting dominant players into a winning system doesn’t always produce the expected results.
 In the middle of all of it is Doc.